haiwen/seafile-admin-docs/manual/docker/pro-edition/deploy_seafile_pro_with_docker.md

 vm.max_map_count=262144
 ```

 Seafile PE can be used without a paid license with up to three users.
-Licenses for more user can be purchased in the [Seafile Customer Center](https://customer.seafile.com) or contact Seafile Sales at sales@seafile.com or one of [our partners](https://www.seafile.com/en/partner/).
+Licenses for more user can be purchased in the [Seafile Customer Center](https://customer.seafile.com) or contact Seafile Sales at sales@seafile.com.

 ## Setup